Structured Marketing and Informational Content with Documents

 Adding content to a document is simply a matter of populating its components.
 These components come from your document shape and may contain placeholders for text, images, videos, properties tables, related items, and more.
 Hover your mouse over each component’s name to see the description that was specified for it (if any).
 Refer to our documentation on components if you need information about any specific component.

 As you enter or edit information, all changes are automatically saved, but they won’t be made publicly available until you click the Publish or Publish changes button at the top of the screen.
+Each time you publish your document, Crystallize saves an archive of the previously published version.
+Refer to our archiving documentation for more information.

 You can (optionally) set up webhooks to subscribe to document-related events.
 In Crystallize, events are fired whenever documents are